robinmonjo/coincoin/apps/blockchain/docs/difficulty.md

 ## Proof-of-work

+In the Bitcoin protocol proof-of-work is simple to understand: https://en.bitcoin.it/wiki/Proof_of_work#Example

-The goal is to find a `sha256` hash that is below the defined **target**.
-There is plenty of explanations online
+`coincoin` proof-of-work works almost the same way: given some data (usually a block header), the goal is to find a `sha256` digest that is **below** a given **target**.
+The `sha256` is modified by a **nounce** everytime until a valid `sha256` digest is found.

 ## What are the chances ?

+When talking about proof-of-work in the blockchain area, we always talk about the *number of leading zeros in the block hash*.
+This is confusing and not totally right.

 For easier reasonning, imagine a `sha8` algorithm that digests data into 8 bits (and not 256 as `sha256`).
-If we set our target to :
+If we set our target to:

 `0111 1111` : we have `1/2` chance that `sha8` outputs a 0 on the first bit (it's either 0 or 1)